Thartvigsen/thartvigsen.github.io/README.md

 # Research objectives

-My research focuses on representation learning, building low-dimensional representations of the physical world for a variety of machine learning tasks.
-Decisions we make rely heavily on models of the world which we meticulously cultivate through experience and I am interested in enabling artificially intelligent machines through the development of such models.
-Eventually I would like to approach representation learning problems through the lense of early childhood development.
-Ultimately, this is taking me down the path of Model-Based Reinforcement Learning and Recurrent Neural Networks, which together loosely emulate how human brains process information.
-My current and previous focus has been on building sequential representations of clinical decision making scenarios with high levels of uncertainty: noisy sensors, infrequent and irregular variable recordings, and unexplained clinical actions, mandating assumptions from machine learning-based decision support systems.
+My high-level interest is in mental models and their impact on Artificial Intelligence.
+I am particularly interested in how we learn and curate our mental models and would eventually like to approach this representation learning problem through the lense of early childhood development.
+During my PhD so far, my research has involved the combination of Recurrent Neural Networks and some Reinforcement Learning techniques (which together loosely emulate human decision making).
+I have so far applied these techniques on modeling clinical decision making scenarios with high levels of uncertainty: noisy sensors, irregular multivariate time series, and early classification.
+My current trajectory is towards Model-Based Reinforcement Learning to focus more on computation mental models.

 Please feel free to contact me with questions regarding my research or Data Science at WPI at **twhartvigsen@wpi.edu**.